Mechanical Integration for LCD Modules in Equipment Design

 Industrial and Embedded Equipment

-Industrial systems and embedded devices often require the LCD module to fit into a fixed controller structure, a restricted installation area, and a defined hardware layout.
-In these projects, mechanical compatibility directly affects installation quality and product stability.
+Industrial systems and embedded devices often require the LCD module to fit into a fixed controller structure, restricted installation area and defined hardware layout.
+In these projects, mechanical compatibility directly affects installation quality, assembly efficiency and product stability.

 LCD display module integrated into a commercial kiosk or OEM device showing mechanical fit and front panel alignment